virtool/virtool-website/content/docs/api/refs.md

 {{% endpoint name="Remove" %}}

-Remove a reference and its associated kinds, sequences, and indexes.
+Remove a reference and its associated OTUs, sequences, and indexes.
 Analyses using the deleted reference can still be queried after deletion of the reference.
 In-progress analyses using the deleted reference will still finish successfully.

 Reference metadata is immediately removed and a response is returned.
-A separate process is spawned to safely delete the kind information associated with the reference.
+A separate process is spawned to safely delete the OTU information associated with the reference.
 For large references, this can take some time.

 Information about the deletion process is returned in the HTTP response.
 The `Content-Location` header points to a resource defining the process.